Gentleman (musician)

 Tilmann Otto (born 19 April 1974), better known by his stage name Gentleman, is a German reggae musician.

 Personal life

 Gentleman lives in the Neubrück area of Cologne.
-He is the son of a Lutheran pastor and is the father of two children, named Samuel and Tamica.
-He is married to Tamika, a backing singer of the Far East Band, which has supported him since his first concert tour of Germany in 2002.
+He is the son of a Lutheran pastor and is the father of two children named Samuel and Charly.
+He is married to Tamika, a singer who has supported him since his first concert tour of Germany in 2002.
 Although regularly on tour and in the studio, Gentleman generally considers himself a rather family oriented person, which becomes apparent in his music projects such as his long-player Journey to Jah, which was inspired by the birth of his first son Samuel.
 His song Mama from the collaborative album Conversations that he recorded with Ky-Mani Marley deals with his deep spiritual relationship to his mother.